 Your Care team

 Within the CareClinic application, you can create your own care team by adding friends, colleagues, family members and diverse healthcare professionals.
-Your care team can keep up-to-date with the treatments you are taking, as well as how you are feeling and progress made with regards to improving your health.
+Your care team can keep up-to-date with the treatments you are taking, as well as how you are feeling and the progress made with regard to improving your health.

 Support for Complex Medication Schedules

 As mentioned above, you can use the application to create and easily view a complex medication schedule.
 This is especially useful for those who are suffering from multiple conditions and must take various drugs, vitamins and supplements.
 The application includes both OTC and Rx medication in its lists of options, allowing users to select the specific medications they are using and add them to their care plans.

 Monthly reports to share with your doctor